IBM-Cloud/tf-ibm-docs/infrastructure/README.md

+# THIS APPROACH IS NOW DEPRECAtED - IT IS ONLY HERE FOR POSTERITY SAKE

 # Terraform IBM Docs Infrastructure

 This directory provides infrastructure for the automation components required to automatically build the [IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform) docs from source when changes are made.